ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Display/RViz-Custom-Display.rst

 CMakeLists.txt
 ^^^^^^^^^^^^^^

-Everyone loves how verbose CMake files are in ROS 2!
-The following lines are on top of the standard boilerplate.
+Add the following lines to the top of the standard boilerplate.

 .. code-block:: cmake